grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image98.png" alt-text="A close up of a circuit board.":::

 > [!NOTE]
-> It is not required to remove the Left and Right Antenna
+> It isn't required to remove the Left and Right Antenna
 > decks in their entirety to proceed with the next step.

 7.  **Remove the Right Speaker** – Using a 3IP screwdriver, remove the 4